ianstormtaylor/slate/examples/Readme.md

 If you want to edit the source while running the examples and have those changes immediately reflected, you can use the `watch` command instead, which will watch the source files for changes while running the server:

 ```
-npm run watch
+yarn run watch
 ```

 ## Development Examples

-There are also a series of examples that are for development only, for things like checking performance, in the `./development` directory.
+There are also a set of examples that are for development only, for things like checking performance, in the `./development` directory.
 You can safely ignore those!